rcarver/resque-lock-retry/README.markdown

 ------------

 Normally, locked jobs simply abort when a lock is encountered.
-If you'd like the job to try again when the lock is lifted, use a Retried job.
+If you'd like the job to try again when the lock is lifted, extend RetryOnLock.

 For example:

-    class UpdateNetworkGraph < Resque::Jobs::Retried
+    class UpdateNetworkGraph < Resque::Jobs::Locked
+      extend Resque::Jobs::RetryOnLock
       def self.perform_without_lock(repo_id)
         heavy_lifting
       end
     end

-Retried jobs are also Locked jobs, so all of the same tricks apply.
+Now, if the job encounters a lock, the job will be requeued to try again after a short delay.

 Contributing